hwshadow/kibana-asset-generator/src/visualization/README.md

-### searches package
+### visualization package
 Will generate kibana visualizations.
 Requires a single input: **visualization yaml**.

 #### About the DSL
-Follows the general format
+DSL follows the general format
 ```
 agg<scheme>(fieldname)[cvs]{params}
 ```
+It is used in the metrics and partitions yaml sections

-A simple configuration looks like this
+A simple yaml configuration looks like this
 ```
 - title: character-race-dob
   query: characters-all